DillonSW/Capstone_Team_5/Reports/Experimentation.md

 ---
 ### Measures of Success
 ---
-The measure of success for the PLC system states that the program must keep track of the location of the motor.
-Given the testing done on the PLC, the program keeps track of the step count of the motor at all times.
+The measure of success for the PLC system states that the program must correctly control the peripherals given signals from the OPC.
+In the following video, it can be seen that the motor correctly activates and turns after being given the signal from the OPC.
+The other peripherals have not been connected because the parts were never received.

+Video :

 ---
 ### Further Improvements